PX4/PX4-user_guide/en/ros/ros2_comm.md

 :::

 :::note
-For a more detailed and visual explanation of the bridge with ROS 2, check the following talks/presentation videos:
+For a more detailed and visual explanation of the bridge with ROS 2, see the following talks/presentation videos:
 1. [PX4 Dev Summit 2019 - "ROS2 Powered PX4"](https://www.youtube.com/watch?v=2Szw8Pk3Z0Q)
 1. [ROS World 2020 - Getting started with ROS 2 and PX4](https://www.youtube.com/watch?v=qhLATrkA_Gw)
 :::